winderai/bacalhau-landscape-analysis-benchmarks/installation/CLOUDWATCH.md

 # Collecting metrics from Amazon EC2 instances with the CloudWatch agent

-These instructions allow you to collect a variety of performance metrics from you cluster nodes including:
+These instructions allow you to collect a variety of performance metrics from you cluster nodes, sampled every 60 seconds, including:

 - cpu usage
 - memory usage